Forex spread betting enables speculation on currency pair movements, without you having to worry about direct foreign exchange transactions.

 How Does Spread Betting Work?

-When spread betting, you can go long and short in the markets, which allows you to capture opportunities unavailable to traditional trading methods.
-If you think the markets will rise, you will go long (buy) the markets, and if you think they will fall, you will go short (sell).
+If you think the markets will rise, you will go long (buy) the markets.
+If you think they will fall, you will go short (sell).

 How Does Margin Work With Spread Betting?

-Margin allows traders to open a larger position, increasing their exposure to currency movements.
-This is critical as most currency pairs have small movements historically, making it difficult to make substantial profits or losses without leverage.
-We discuss the concept in greater detail on the margin spread bet page.
+This is important, as most currency pairs movements are only small.
+So it is rare to experience substantial profits or losses without leverage.
+We discuss this concept in greater detail on the margin spread bet page.

 In spread betting, margin works by enabling you to open a much larger position than the capital you deposit.
 Essentially, your trading provider lends you the rest of the funds in a process known as leverage.